-I started working as a tech when I was 17 years old, fresh out of tech school.
-My first winter out on my own I went to a service call in an older part of Orlando, a part of town I had never worked on before.
-It was an especially cold Winter that year, and the service call was for insufficient heat.
+I started working as a tech when I was 17 years old, fresh out of trade school.
+My first winter out on my own, I went to a service call in an older part of Orlando, a part of town I had never worked in before.
+It was an especially cold winter that year, and the service call was for insufficient heat.

-When I arrived, I found the system was a really old GE straight cool system.
-After testing the system, I found the system had a 10kw heater, but only 5kw was working.
-After a closer look it was discovered that 5 KW of the heat was disconnected.
+When I arrived, I found the system was an ancient GE straight cool system.
+After testing the system, I found that the system had a 10kw heater, but only 5kw was working.
+After a closer look, I discovered that 5kw of the heat was disconnected.
 This was no problem for me; wiring was always my specialty!
 I grabbed some #12 stranded and had that puppy heating in no time.

 #1 – It smoked like a chimney and set off every alarm in the house

-#1 – Never assume that a system was installed properly, to begin with and keep an eye out for proper feed wire size.
+#1 – Never assume that a system was installed properly in the first place, and keep an eye out for proper feed wire size.

-#2 – Don't use improperly rated heat strips or other rated parts and simply make an “alteration”.
-When the next technician arrives he likely won't understand what you did.
-At best you confuse him, at worst you kill him.
+#2 – Don't use improperly rated heat strips or other rated parts and simply make an “alteration.”
+When the next technician arrives, they likely won't understand what you did.
+At best, you confuse them.
+At worst, you kill them.